Nextiva / Blog / VoIP

 Features

-Nextiva’s IVR system has the right IVR features to enhance the customer experience, including:
+Nextiva’s IVR system includes a wide range of features that enhance both customer and agent experience, including:

 Nextiva also integrates telephony advancements and ensures secure payment transactions with PCI DSS Level 1 Compliance.